Kings vs. Warriors Injury Report Today - April 30

 Kings Season Insights

-- The Kings have seen a decrease in scoring recently, putting up 112.8 points per game in their last 10 contests, 7.9 points fewer than the 120.7 they've scored this season.
+- In their last 10 games, the Kings have been scoring 112.8 points per game, an average that's significantly lower than the 120.7 they've scored over the course of the 2022-23 season.

 Kings vs. Warriors Betting Info